jedhabush/Five-Star-Real-Property-Ecommerce/README.md

 - Allow users to navigate different property listings for rent or properties for sale.
 - Allow users to login by signing up using an email and password or by using their Google account.
 - Allow users to reset thier passowrd by using forgot password feature.
+- Allow users to edit/update their personal information on their profile page.
 - Allow users to create their own property listing by providing the property details such as name, address, price, upload property images up to 6 imgaes and more options.
 - Allow users to delete the property from their listing.
 - Allow users to contact the owner to ask for more information about the property.